Just add flour.

 Karley A. Johnson

 Karley founded Pixel Bakery because she was a nerd in high school and wants to show the world that she’s cool now.
 Karley is a plant enthusiast, avid cyclist, concert junkie, and a bonafide vegan in the midwest.
 She has degrees in both advertising and graphic design from the University of Nebraska-Lincoln.
-While she is a stellar designer and creative director, her downfalls include her deep appreciation of bands like 3OH!3 and Radiohead, and spending 40% of her income on concert tickets.
+While she is a stellar designer and creative director, her downfalls include her deep appreciation of bands like The Smiths and Radiohead, and spending 40% of her income on concert tickets.